Texiwill/aac-lib/ovfimport/README.md

 ask for it on import.
 If the password is blank PASSWORD will also be used so govc can ask for it directly.
 There is also a richer ov-defaults included in this repository.

+During setup of ov-import.sh, this ov-defaults file is converted to the hiera format.

 ovtfool does not ask for passwords within the import.
 The govc tool does not handle vServices but the ovftool script does.
 See below for those